Locked-in Syndrome Symptoms & Signs

 What is locked-in syndrome?

-Locked-in syndrome is a rare situation in which a person is wakeful and aware but has quadriplegia and paralysis of the lower cranial nerves that does not allow the person to show facial expressions or make muscular movements such as moving limbs, swallowing, speaking, or breathing.
+Locked-in syndrome is a rare situation in which a person is wakeful and aware but has quadriplegia and paralysis of the lower cranial nerves that do not allow the person to show facial expressions or make muscular movements such as moving limbs, swallowing, speaking, or breathe.
 The affected person cannot communicate except by eye movements (blinking, and some patients may possess vertical eye movements).
-The patients, however, have the ability to see and hear and have normal intelligence and reasoning capabilities.
-Total locked-in syndrome occurs when the eyes are also paralyzed.
-Locked-in syndrome has also been termed cerebromedullospinal disconnection, de-efferented state, pseudocoma, and ventral pontine syndrome.
+The patients, however, can see and hear and have normal intelligence and reasoning capabilities.

-What causes locked-in syndrome?
+What is the main cause of locked-in syndrome?

 Locked-in syndrome usually results from a brainstem hemorrhage or infarct resulting in quadriplegia and disruption of the lower cranial nerves.
-Other potential causes that can affect this part of the brainstem can include trauma, tumors, infection, loss of myelin (protective insulation of nerves), polymyositis (inflammation of the nerves), and other disorders such as ALS (amyotrophic lateral sclerosis) or medication overdose.

 The signs and symptoms of locked-in syndrome are as follows: